NNNIC/ExcelUtil/README.md

     #1.
 Use Microsoft soft original dll only
     #2.
 Quick Access
     #3.
-Capable to attach to the opened excel window
+Capable to attach to the excel window
     #4.
 Simple Interface

     <<Sammary>>